-A 1 carat diamond.
-A full carat.
+A 1 carat diamond or a full carat.
 This weight continues to be the most popular choice for brides to be across the globe and it is easy to see why.
-Romanticised throughout movies and literature, the glory of a 1 carat diamond is synonymous with beauty and status and we cannot help but be sucked in by the pull of this coveted carat weight.
+Romanticised throughout movies and literature, the glory of a one carat diamond is synonymous with beauty and status and we cannot help but be sucked in by the pull of this coveted carat weight.

 A size which suits every hand, a 1 carat diamond is an excellent balance between being elegant, eye catching and affordable (if you know what you are looking for).